sadboynio/matlab-antivirus-signature-based/README.md

 3. Write folder path for AV to detect
 4. Add your own TLSH hashes to enhance detection capabilities.

+## TLSH tool

+This project is using tlsh from TrendMicro which is necessary for this tool to work.
+Installation steps:
+- wget https://github.com/trendmicro/tlsh/archive/master.zip -O master.zip
+- unzip master.zip
+- cd tlsh-master
+- make.sh

 ### TLSH Hash Format

-All hashes should follow the format below and be added inside a JSON file:
+All hashes used for rule should follow the format below and be added inside a JSON file:

 ```json
 {